Last line of defense

 The Phalanx® weapon system is a rapid-fire, computer-controlled, radar-guided gun that can defeat anti-ship missiles and other close-in threats on land and at sea.

-At sea, navies use Phalanx to defeat anti-ship missiles and close-in threats that have pierced other lines of defense.
-On land, the U.S. Army uses the weapon system to detect and counter rocket, artillery and mortar systems.
+At sea, navies use the Phalanx weapon system to defeat anti-ship missiles and close-in threats that have pierced other lines of defense.
+On land, the U.S. Army uses it to detect and counter rocket, artillery and mortar systems.

 The Phalanx weapon system carries out functions usually performed by multiple systems: search, detection, threat evaluation, tracking, engagement and kill assessment.